PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 This is comparatively the easy part.

-- Determine if we need to check pre-releases.
+- Determine the URL to use depending on the notification type.
+  - For latest preview release-info: `https://<buildinfo-blob>/preview.json`
+  - For latest stable release-info: `https://<buildinfo-blob>/stable.json`
+  - For latest LTS release-info: `https://<buildinfo-blob>/lts.json`
 - Send HTTP query request and parse the response.
-  Some optimization work is needed in this step (see below).
-  It would be much better if we can have the latest release/pre-release information stored in a well-known URL, to make the query easier and take less time.
-  - GitHub API doesn't support querying for the latest pre-release, so we need to hit the 'get-all-releases' API `https://api.github.com/repos/PowerShell/PowerShell/releases`.
-    By default that will return 30 records per page and result in very expensive payload.
-    As an optimization, we should add `?per_page=4` to make it only return the most recent 4 records.
-    Most likely, they will include the latest release or pre-release.
-  - The JSON payload for 4 release records is still a lot, and thus the deserialization is expensive, taking about 650 ms on my dev machine.
-    We only care about the `tag_name` and `published_at` attributes, so it would be desirable to optimize the deserialization to skip the unneeded.
-- If there is a new update, create the file `_update_<version>_<publish-date>` if one doesn't exists yet;
+- If there is a new update, create the file `update<notification-type>_<version>_<publish-date>` if one doesn't exists yet;
   or rename the existing file with the new version.

 #### How to display the notification

-`pwsh` checks to see if notification should be printed only if it's allowed to print the banner message.
+`pwsh` checks to see if notification should be printed only if it's allowed to print the banner message and feature is not turned off.

-- Run `Directory.EnumerateFiles` with the the version directory and the pattern `_update_v*.*.*_????-??-??` to find such a file.
+- Run `Directory.EnumerateFiles` with the the version directory and the pattern `update<notification-type>_v*.*.*_????-??-??` to find such a file.
 - If a file path is returned, then get the version information from the file name.
 - Use that version to construct the notification message, including the URL to that GitHub release page.

-#### How to control the update notification behavior using an environment variable

-The environment variable `POWERSHELL_UPDATECHECK` will be introduced to control the behavior of the update notification feature.
-The environment variable supports 3 values:

-- `Default`.
-This gives you the default behaviors:
-  - `pwsh` of preview versions check for the new preview version as well as the new GA version.
-  - `pwsh` of GA versions check for the new GA version only.

-- `Off`.
-This turns off the update notification feature.

-- `LTS`. `pwsh` of both preview and stable versions check for the new LTS GA version only.

 ## Alternate Proposals and Considerations